Summary of evidence that the foreskin and lysozyme may protect against HIV infection

 Chao reports that a circumcised husband is a risk factor for HIV infection amongst pregnant women in Rwanda.7 Grosskurth et al. find a higher incidence of HIV infection in circumcised men in Tanzania.8

-The high incidence of HIV in the United States and its correlation with the high rate of circumcision has been noted by Storms9 and Nicoll.10 Furthermore, Tanne reports a general epidemic of STD, including chlamydia and HIV, in the United States.11
+The high incidence of HIV in the United States and its correlation with the high rate of circumcision has been noted by Storms9 and Nicoll.10 Furthermore, External link Tanne reports a general epidemic of STD, including chlamydia and HIV, in the United States.11

-Moreover, Fleiss and others report that the increased friction and more vigorous and prolonged thrusting required to achieve orgasm with a circumcised penis may be more likely to cause "breaks, tears, microfissures, abrasions, and lacerations through which HIV in semen can enter the receiving partner's bloodstream."12
+Moreover, Fleiss and others report that the increased friction and more vigorous and prolonged thrusting required to achieve orgasm with a circumcised penis may be more likely to cause breaks, tears, microfissures, abrasions, and lacerations through which HIV in semen can enter the receiving partner's bloodstream.12

 Van Howe performed a statistical meta-analysis of the raw data from the African HIV literature.
 His analysis revealed that circumcised men are more likely to be HIV infected.13,14